MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-server-onprem-hma.md

 3. At this point, a certificate can be either generated or imported.
 Specify a certificate name and then select **Create**.

 The certificate name will be used later to reference the certificate.
-For these steps, the certificate will be named “HMA-Cert”.
+For these steps, the certificate will be named **HMA-Cert**.

 ### Create a new App Registration for Key Vault access